 - Security Team: The team at Binance has a dedicated security and anti-fraud team that works around the clock.
 The overarching aim of the team is to detect and prevent suspicious activity, and keep criminality away from the platform.

 All in all, the security practices employed by Binance are second-to-none.
 However, that isn’t to say that the platform is immune from malpractice.
-On the contrary, Binance was actually hacked for $40 millions worth of digital assets last year.
+On the contrary, Binance was actually hacked for $40 million worth of digital assets in the past.

 But, the good news is that no clients lost any personal funds, as everything was covered by Binance.
 With that said, it is important to remember that your funds are never 100% safe when trading at Binance, so do keep this in mind.